Bumblebee202111/doubean-public/README.md

 #### Future plans

+* Migrate GithubBrowserSample's user-implemented way of paging to Paging3
 * Use the new nullable "edit_time" property of network posts
 * Refactor `Resource` to `sealed` `Result`, parse it in ViewModels \(like iosched, architecture-samples)\